-Hydrocortisone is used to relieve inflammation of the eye.
+Hydrocortisone is used to help relieve inflammation of the eye.

 Use Hydrocortisone exactly as directed by your doctor or according to the instructions on the label.
 Do not use more or less than instructed by your doctor.